drupol/not-a-number.io/content/posts/dev/2021-07-13-functional-programming-and-php-8.md

 Indeed, some PHP functions have a different amount of parameters and required parameters.

-With [`explode`][7], it has 2 required parameters and 3 parameters in total, which means that 1 parameter is optional and most probably has a default value.
+With [`explode`][7], it has two required parameters and three parameters in total, which means that one parameter is optional and most probably has a default value.

 Our new Curry function need to be able to deal with that because such things are very common in PHP.